Burn Injury Lawyer

 Mithoff Law negotiated a confidential settlement in behalf of surviving family members of a homeowner who died as a result of an explosion caused by a gas leak.

 If you or a loved one have suffered serious burns as a result of negligence, Mithoff Law is here to help.
-Call 713-654-1122 today to speak with a Houston burn injury lawyer or schedule a consultation online.
+Call 713-654-1122 today to speak with a Houston burn injury lawyer.

 Understanding types of burns and their severity